 This story was inspired by a friend of mine who told me she was in love with a man who had a new mistress every year or so.
 My initial reaction was incredulity, followed by the belief that she had lost her mind.
 She got over it pretty quickly, but by then I had written this story.

-"The Lesser Twin" is available for Nook and from Fictionwise.
+"The Lesser Twin" is available for Kindle and Nook.